 The Culture of International Society

-In this project I aim to use the cultural treaties entered into by the major European powers as a historical source with which to explore the emergence of a global concept of culture in the twentieth century.
+In this project I aim to use cultural treaties – agreements among states that promote and regulate artistic, intellectual, and cultural exchange – as a historical source with which to explore the emergence of a global concept of culture in the twentieth century.
 Specifically, the project will investigate the hypothesis that this concept, in contrast to earlier ideas of civilization, played a key role in the consolidation of the post-World War II international order.

-The project examines the bilateral and multilateral cultural treaties of the Western European powers (Britain, France, Germany, and Italy) from 1919, when the first such agreements were signed, to 1968, by which time such treaties regulated a fully global network of cultural relations.
+The project examines bilateral cultural treaties from 1919, when the first such agreements were signed, to 1972, by which time such treaties regulated a fully global network of cultural relations.
 I approach these treaties as sources for the history of ideas, and as a data set, using computer-assisted quantitative analysis to analyze and visualize how these treaties contributed to the spread of cultural concepts and to the development of transnational cultural networks.
 In this digital part of the research I am supported by the good people of HUMlab at Umeå University.

 Research on this project is supported by a grant from the Swedish Foundation for Humanities and Social Sciences.
 I have conducted a preliminary methodological exploration, "Computer-Assisted Research on Cultural Treaties," available here.
-In March 2018 I will attend the Digital Humanities Nordic conference in Helsinki, to present "Charting the ’Culture’ of Cultural Treaties: Digital Humanities Approaches to the History of International Ideas," but mostly to listen...
+In March 2018 I attended the Digital Humanities Nordic conference in Helsinki, to present a paper called, "Charting the ’Culture’ of Cultural Treaties: Digital Humanities Approaches to the History of International Ideas."